Thornton Buckner: Career

 Continuing his father's military tradition, Buckner became a captain in the Fauquier County Virginia militia in 1794, a year after he served as a deputy sheriff for the county.
 He was promoted to Major in the Fauquier County militia in 1798.
 By the time the Virginia militia was called into service in the U.S. Army during the War of 1812, Thornton Buckner held the rank of colonel, and was discharged in Richmond in 1814.

 For most of his adult life, Buckner farmed using enslaved labor.
 In the 1810 census, he owned 11 slaves, and 20 slaves in the 1820 census.
 In 1811, he was the first son mentioned in his father's probated will, although the document distributed Fauquier County land to his brother Richard adjacent to land Aylett Buckner had sold before he left, and another sister was given an enslaved woman.

 Fauquier County voters elected Buckner as one of their delegates (part-time) to the Virginia House of Delegates in 1808, and with two one-year lapses continued to re-elect him annually for a decade.

 Thornton Buckner visited his father, siblings and other relatives in Kentucky, then moved his family across the Appalachian Mountains to Green County, Kentucky by 1830, in which census his household included eleven free white people and seventeen slaves.
 A decade later the number of free white people in the Buckner household had decreased to seven through death or marriage, but the number of enslaved people had increased to nineteen.
 By 1850, the Buckner family resided in Taylor County, which had been created from Green County.
-This more detailed census noted Buckner's occupation as a farmer, estimated his real estate as worth $13,500 and gave ages for him, his 60 year old wife and their adult daughters Matilda and Ellen and 23 year old son Charles.
-By that year, the number of enslaved people in the household had increased to more than 30, ranging from 63, 55 and 42 year old Black men and 57 and 55 year old Black women to Black boys of 7 and 3 years old and a three month old infant as well as a Mulatto seven year old boy, a seven year old Black girl, four five year old, four three year old, one two year old, two year old girls and an eight month baby girl.
+This more detailed census noted Buckner's occupation as a farmer, estimated his real estate as worth $13,500 and gave ages for him, his 60-year-old wife and their adult daughters Matilda and Ellen and 23-year-old son Charles.
+By that year, the number of enslaved people in the household had increased to more than 30, ranging from 63-, 55- and 42-year-old Black men and 57- and 55-year-old Black women to Black boys of 7 and 3 years old and a 3-month-old infant as well as a Mulatto 7-year-old boy, a 7-year-old Black girl, four 5-year old, four 3-year-old, one 2-year-old, two 1-year-old girls and an 8-month-old baby girl.